ninabrenes/ai-for-normal-people/README.md

 → people who want to use ai while staying human-centered

 ## who am i?
-aside from being a goofy weirdo, i'm a self-learner, systems thinker, and currently working as an ai operations consultant. i'm also exploring writing as therapy. this guide represents everything i wish i'd known when i started learning ai as a non-technical person.
+aside from being a goofy weirdo, i'm a self-learner, systems thinker, and a normal person just trying to make sense of ai.

 ## how to use this guide
 **read sequentially** - each level builds on previous ones